-Limit(s) on Set(s) of Services.
+X Limit(s) on Set(s) of Services.
 There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
 Furnish the information specified above.
+The Department limits Equipment & Supplies and Remote Monitoring to \$5,000 per participant per waiver year with a maximum of \$25,000 per waiver period, unless an exception is approved by the DHHS/DD to prevent imminent institutionalization.
+The authorization database tracks the amount authorized and utilized to prevent over expenditure.
+A "waiver period" is year 1 through year 5 of the current approved waiver.
 Prospective Individual Budget Amount.
 There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
 Furnish the information specified above.
 Budget Limits by Level of Support.
 Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
 Furnish the information specified above.

-Other Type of Limit.
+X Other Type of Limit.
 The state employs another type of limit.
 Describe the limit and furnish the information specified above.

+The limit of not exceeding 40 cumulative authorized hours per week per participant applies to Day Habilitation, Prevocational Services, Small Group Employment Support, and Individual Employment Support.
+A participant is limited to maximum of 40 hours per week of these services as to align with a typical work week.
+This limit is not adjusted over the course of the waiver period.
+There are no exceptions, each participant can only have up to 40 hours per week.
+Residential services or other personal care related services are available to meet the participants needs outside of the 40 hours per week.
+The participant and legal decision maker are informed of limits during team meetings where available services are discussed.